Mathieusc/EpicEvents-API/README.md

 CRM (Customer Relationship Management) application.
 Used to create clients, add contracts and if they are signed add events to them.
-Users have 3 roles with permissions:
-1 - Manager: Manage accounts, assign users roles, have access and can modify all data.
-2 - Support: Manage the events assigned to them by the sales users, can only read data and update their events.
-3 - Sales: Manage the creaation of clients, contracts, events and assign support or sales users to them.

 ## Epic Events Documentation